 - Warm lead generation

-Measuring these KPIs is also a great way to get best practices that your sales reps can share with the rest of the team.
+Measuring B2B sales KPIs is also a great way to get best practices that your sales reps can share with the rest of the team.
 For example, say you notice that one sales rep gets an email open rate of 60+% for every email they send out.
 Perhaps they can share what types of subject lines they are using and how they’re building out their email list with the rest of the team.

 Conversion measures the outcome of all the activities mentioned above.
 Normally, conversion is measured by things like: